by Tony Harris • December 5, 2022

 OWASP offers testing guides, an Application Security Verification Standard (ASVS) as a framework for better API security and much more.
 All of this is open-source.

-OWASP intends for companies to use its resources as guides and metrics to determine the current level of your security and additionally improve security in development.
+OWASP intends for companies to use its resources as guides and metrics to determine the current level of their security and additionally improve security in development.

 One example of this in action is the OWASP Top 10 Security Vulnerabilities, which more than a dozen companies have repeated and shared as the framework by which they identify the most serious threats to their APIs.

-Selecting the right API management platform for you may be the best solution of all, since they can perform much more than just security.
+Selecting the right API management platform for you may be the best solution of all since it can perform much more than just security.
 An API management platform can also build and monitor APIs for your company.

-An API management platform helps to standardize security, connect and monitor your APIs and perform API rate limiting.
+An API management platform helps standardize security, connect and monitor your APIs, and perform API rate limiting.

-Connecting with a managed API-as-a-service platform will enable you to improve your security drastically.
+Connecting with a managed API-as-a-service platform provider brings you new functionality that will enable you to improve your security drastically.

 DreamFactory helps bring improved security with a minimum of time and effort on the part of your business.
-We offer instant API creation, logging and reporting, SQL support and, of course, comprehensive security.
+We offer instant API creation, logging and reporting, SQL support, and comprehensive security.
 To learn more about what an API management platform can mean for your business, contact DreamFactory today and start your free trial.